-Use colour catchers.
-These are sheets designed to be put in with your wash and will catch colours before they run onto your clothes.
-You should be able to find these at any supermarket.
+Colour catchers are sheets designed to be put in with your wash and will catch colours before they run onto your clothes.
+This is extremely useful if you will be washing several different colours at once.
+You should be able to easily find these sheets at any supermarket.

-Lastly, choose clothing that’s made from synthetic fibres as these tend to be more resistant to colour running than cotton or wool.
-Synthetic fibres include polyester and nylon.
+Choosing clothing that are made from synthetic fibres can help to cut down on the chances of colours running.
+These fabrics tend to be more resistant to colour running than cotton or wool.